AayushRathour/Ghost_Full_Stack/Ghost_Android_App_Link/README.md

 This is the Android version of the Ghost project, providing mobile access to deepfake detection, fraud detection, OTP verification, and voice-related features.

-## To Download Ghost App Click on - Ghost_Android_App_Link.apk & click on Download Button
+## To Download Ghost App Click on - "Ghost_Android_App_Link.apk"  &  click on Download Button

 ![WhatsApp Image 2025-06-04 at 00 01 04_60e187a0](https://github.com/user-attachments/assets/69a00e5e-9945-456c-93be-d391d85f3f2a)